la2050/archive/_projects/2016/exposition-park-a-gateway-and-a-destination.md

   - Technical infrastructure (computers etc.)
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  This is the first step in making Exposition Park a true transit crossroads linking South LA, Downtown, the Westside, and nearby communities.
+Our project is a participatory planning process, soliciting meaningful input from the community to improve transit access, increase bike and pedestrian trips, and improve Exposition Park's contribution to surrounding neighborhoods by planning for additional amenities and better-marked links between public transit, pedestrian routes, and biking trails.
 project_impact: >-
   ["Cultural events","Public/open streets gatherings","Government responsiveness
   to residents’ needs","Travel time to work","Public transit